ZigaSajovic/CppML/README.md

 ```
 the `ml::Invoke` alias.

-Note that **CppML** also possesses the mechanics needed to compose metafunctions, that do not define the convenient `Pipe` template parameter (see the second example below).
+Note that **CppML** also possesses the mechanics needed to compose metafunctions, that do not define the convenient `Pipe` template parameter (see the [second](#creating-a-linear-hiearchy-of-policy-classes-from-a-flat-parameter-pack) example below).

 ## Examples

 In this section we provide two demonstrations of metaprogramming using **CppML**.
 In the first example we will first create a *tagged element list*, which will demonstrate basic functionality and working with lists.
-In the second example, we will design a metaprogram for creating *linear hierarchies of Policy Classes from flat parameter packs*, which will demonstrate more advance notions of metaprogramming in **CppML**.
+In the second example, we will design a metaprogram for creating *linear CRTP hierarchies of Policy Classes from flat parameter packs*, which will demonstrate more advance notions of metaprogramming in **CppML**, such as variadic compositions of partial evaluations.
 Note that both examples are taken from real-life usage of the author.

 ### Generate a list of Tagged Elements from a parameter pack